 Dr. Galperin is a clinical psychologist and was in private practice and worked with a number of institutions before assuming executive management and leadership roles with social service, educational and community organizations He was COO of the largest US refugee resettlement agency and of UJA – Federation of New York, the largest local charity in the US.
 He was also the CEO of the second oldest and one of the largest settlement houses in the US, the CEO of the Jewish Federation of Greater Washington and President of the world’s largest Jewish non profit — The Jewish Agency for Israel where he was responsible for thousands of employees worldwide and for generating revenues of $1 million/day.

 He is the author of two books and numerous professional publications and has spoken widely on philanthropy, leadership development and financial resource development topics.

 Brig.
 Gen. (Res.)
-Sima Vaknin Gill former intelligence officer in the Israeli air force, the Chief Censor of the state of Israel and Director General of the Ministry of Strategic Affairs and Public Diplomacy.
+Sima Vaknin Gill is a former intelligence officer in the Israeli air force, served as the Chief Censor of the state of Israel and is a former Director General of the Ministry of Strategic Affairs and Public Diplomacy.
 Sima is an Expert in Intelligence work, Data and research-based action and campaigns, the De-legitimization campaign against Israel, the BDS movement and Antisemitism.
-Sima joined the Israel Air Force in 1984 and served for more than 20 years in various positions in the Research and Operational Intelligence departments.
-During that time she was involved in dozens of complex operations, in low and high-intensity conflicts and directly oversaw major operational and intelligence initiatives in the Air Force and the IDF.
+Sima joined the Israel Air Force in 1984 and served for more than 20 years in various positions in the

 In 2005 Sima was appointed Chief Censor of Israel by the Defense Minister and IDF Chief of Staff, charged with the protection of Israel’s security secrets and interests and balancing that with freedom of expression.